 Looking for a new job can be intimidating, but there are steps you can take to prepare yourself for the task.
 Hiring managers will use your application materials to formulate their first impressions of you, so one of the smartest things you can do is take the time to create a CV that is sure to make the cut.

-The research officer CV example and writing guide shown here hold some great tips for developing your own CV.
+The research assistant CV example and writing guide shown here hold some great tips for developing your own CV.
 Keep reading for some useful pointers about content, formatting, and more.

 123 Fake Street, City, State, Zip Code